dy/subscript/plan.md

 * [ ] Demo
 * [ ] Make eval-only tests
 * [ ] calltree nodes could stash static values (as in HTM)
+* [ ] ? externalize operator lookup descent?
+  + fast op lookups are single functions, not stack of meanings: it can boost perf and shorten size
+  + descent can be implemented manually
+  - makes no point to host pre/postfix index then
+  - it's nice to have it a separate feature